grantcolley/react-notes/README.md

   );
 }
 ```
-- `state` is the current state object.
-- `dispatch` is a function (in this case `reducerFunction`) you call to send actions to the reducer.

 #### useEffects
 React side-effects are anything your component does besides rendering e.g. interacting with third party API's, and you manage them using the `useEffect` hook!